 Ernest Lawrence invented the cyclotron, for which he was awarded the 1939 Nobel Prize in Physics.
-Cyclotrons in his laboratories were used to discover a large number of new chemical elements and new isotopes.
-Millions of lives have been saved using radioisotopes discovered in his laboratories.
+Cyclotrons in his laboratories were used to discover a large number of new chemical elements and isotopes – millions of lives have been saved using these radioisotopes.
 Lawrence’s work initiated the age of “big science.”

 Ernest Orlando Lawrence was born on August 8, 1901 into a middle-class family in the small prairie-town of Canton, South Dakota, USA.
-His father was Carl Gustavus Lawrence, the superintendent of schools and a history teacher.
+His father was Carl Gustavus Lawrence, a superintendent of schools and history teacher.
 His mother was Gunda Regina Jacobson, a mathematics teacher.
 Both were of Norwegian ancestry.